Kate Nussenbaum

 I am a computational cognitive (neuro)scientist interested in the development of adaptive, goal-directed behavior.

-I focus specifically on how value-guided exploration, learning, and memory processes adapt to the statistical and causal structures of diverse learning environments.
+My research examines how value-guided exploration, learning, and memory processes adapt to the statistical and causal structures of diverse learning environments.
 The statistics of the environments we experience — including the frequency with which we encounter particular states, the prevalence of reward, and the volatility of action-outcome contingencies — determine how we should explore and learn, and what information we should remember.
 Across development, how do we flexibly adapt our learning processes to the demands of varied contexts?
 How do we learn about the structure of the environment and then use that structural knowledge to guide subsequent learning and decision-making?
 How do we learn to learn over multiple timescales of experience?

 Here is my cv.